wainetam/sn-phonegap/README.md

 ### Optional: Register Callbacks or Call Additional SDK Methods
 #### Edit index.html or reference new JS file
 Create an init() function within the script tags that is called either when the device is ready or loaded.
-One way to do it is to add another parameter to the body element in the index.html file:
+One way to do it is to add an **onload** parameter to the **body** element in the index.html file:

 ```sh
 <body onload="init()">